SCARLET EMPRESS, THE

 THE RICH ARE ALWAYS WITH US

 What's so fascinating this time around is the idea that ex-married couples can still be friends and look out for each other.
-Ruth's middle-aged investment broker ex-husband starts losing his clients once he's seen snoozing the night away at ritzy clubs, which he's regularly dragged out to by his energetic, younger Paris Hilton-esque trophy wife.
-So Chatterton comes back to NYC and throws her weight around to keep him afloat, rather than marrying the sappy and saccharine Brent, who's fond of purring bad lines like, "Will you think I've fallen out of love with you if I light a cigarette?" like it's the cleverest most sincerely romantic string of words ever uttered.
+Ruth's middle-aged investment broker ex-husband starts losing his clients once he's seen snoozing the night away at the ritzy clibs he's regularly dragged out to by his energetic, younger Paris Hilton-esque trophy wife.
+Chatterton comes back to NYC and throws her weight around to keep his business afloat, rather than marrying the sappy and saccharine Brent, who's fond of purring bad lines like, "Will you think I've fallen out of love with you if I light a cigarette?" like it's the cleverest most sincerely romantic string of words ever uttered.
 Sister Bette Davis' dialogue is, on the other hand, pretty smart, and the issues of marriage and divorce are rather adultly presented.
 Alfred E. Green (BABY FACE) directs with plenty of that old WB pepper but there's only so much you can do with material this thin.
-No sooner has the bitchy new young wife announced she's pregnant but doesn't want to keep the baby (since it would ruin her figure), for example, she's instantly killed in a car wreck, but at least she got to say what everyone's thinking.
+No sooner has the bitchy new young wife announced she's pregnant but doesn't want to keep the baby (since it would ruin her figure), she's instantly killed in a car wreck, but at least she got to say what everyone's thinking.
 Julian would be better off with Davis, but that's not to say Chatterton doesn't have great ditzy appeal; she's the living hybrid stop between Carole Lombard and her mother in MY MAN GODFREY (1936), and I mean that as a compliment.